DevTiagoOliveira/micromobility/pull_request_template.md

 ## Checklist

+- [ ] Did you perform a self-review of your own code?
+- [ ] Did you check that the changes do not generate new warnings?
+- [ ] Have you lint your code locally prior to submission?
 - [ ] Does your code have comments?
-- [ ] Have you lint your code locally prior to submission?
-- [ ] Did you check that the changes do not generate new warnings?

 ## Remarks